rakshith-dasari/workout-tracker/README.md

 A modern, full-featured workout tracking application built with Next.js, TypeScript, and MongoDB.
 Track your workouts, monitor progress with detailed statistics and visualizations, and maintain workout streaks.

+**Public Access**: Anyone can view workout data and statistics, and access all UI components.
+Admin authentication is required only when actually performing write operations (logging, editing, or deleting sessions).

 ## Features

 ### **Dashboard & Statistics**